 Fortunately, the Advisory Committee on Immunization Practices (AICP) has recently updated its recommendations and immunization schedule for children 0-18 years old.
 The most current recommendations for preteen and teen immunizations include:

 Did You Know?

 Under the Affordable Care Act, many health insurance plans will provide free preventive care services, including checkups, vaccinations and screening tests, to children and teens.
 Learn more.

 Tetanus and diphtheria toxoids and acellular pertussis vaccine (Tdap)

 Tdap vaccine is usually administered at age 11–12 years for those who have completed the recommended childhood DTP/DTaP vaccination series, and who have not received a tetanus and diphtheria toxoids vaccine (Td) booster.
 Kids aged 13–18 years who may have missed the 11–12 year Td/Tdap booster should also receive a single dose of Tdap if they have completed the recommended childhood DTP/DTaP vaccination series.

 Why do teens need this vaccination?
 This is a new vaccine with fewer side effects.
-The side effects of earlier vaccines, particularly to the pertussis (whooping cough) component, were much worse in teens and made further immunization impractical.
+The side effects of earlier vaccines, particularly of the pertussis (whooping cough) component, were much worse in teens and made further immunization impractical.
 Unfortunately, the protection against whooping cough only lasted about 10 years.
 Thus, teens and young adults became the most common victims of "adult pertussis syndrome."
-Getting whooping cough after the old vaccine loses effectiveness can cause a severe and sometimes debilitating cough for three weeks.
+Getting whooping cough after the old vaccine loses effectiveness can cause a severe and sometimes debilitating cough for three weeks or even longer.
 Now, young people can be immunized against this reinfection as they become adults.
 Also, immunizing teens helps prevent the spread of pertussis in the community.